dappforce/subsocial-docs/docs/develop/zero-to-hero/extension/Setup.md

 ---
 id: setup
-title: Setting Up Grill Locally
+title: Setting Up Light Grill Locally
-description: A quick guide to run the Grill Light app locally on your machine in seconds.
+description: A quick guide to run the Light Grill app locally on your machine in seconds.
-keywords: [Extensions, Grill Light, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
+keywords: [Extensions, Light Grill, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---